-Some folks, about 27%, plan to use at least part of their tax refund to pay off debt.
-We ran some numbers to find out what would happen if you used your entire refund to pay down your debt based on debt totals for the average American household.
+Other folks from the survey, about 27%, plan to use at least part of their tax refund to pay off debt.(3) Based on the average American household debt totals, we ran some numbers to find out what would happen if you used your entire refund to pay down your debt.
 We knew the results would be positive, but you may be surprised by how much you could actually save with this one simple step.

 Your Tax Refund vs. Your Debt

-First up: student loan debt.
-The average student loan balance is $29,000, and we’re estimating interest at about 6.2%.
-With a monthly payment of $322, you’ll pay on that student loan for 10 years and shell out a total of nearly $39,000 in principal and interest.
+The average student loan balance is somewhere between $20,000 to $25,000, according to the Federal Reserve, and we’re estimating interest at about 6.2%.(4) With a monthly payment of $280, you’ll pay on that student loan for 10 years and shell out more than $33,000 total in principal and interest.

 That’s how you put a tax refund to work!
 Here’s how that same scenario can work on your other debts:

-Car loans: The average used car loan is $18,850 at 8.8% interest.
-Most people finance their cars for five years, although the average term is creeping toward six.
-With your one-time $2,800 payment followed by your increased monthly payments, you’ll pay your wheels off in about half the time and save more than $3,000 in interest.
+The latest research shows that the average used car loan is $20,077 at 9.6% interest.(6) Most people finance their cars for five years, although the average term is creeping toward six.
+With your one-time $2,900 payment followed by your increased monthly payments, you’ll pay off your wheels two to three years sooner and save around $2,000 in interest.

 Roll That Refund Into Retirement

-Maximize Your Refund With Expert Advice
+Maximize Your Refund With an Expert Tax Consultant

 None of this is possible, however, unless you make sure you get back all the money Uncle Sam owes you.
 An experienced tax professional will spot deductions and credits you may not know about, and they’ll help you get your largest refund possible.
 Then, your tax consultant will help you adjust your tax withholding so you aren’t giving the government a tax-free loan each year.
 It’s time you put your money to work paying off debt or investing for a secure retirement.